 Psychographic segmentation uses the lifestyle of people, their interests, activities, and opinions to define a market segment.
 Anytime Fitness, the popular 24/7 gym with many branches across the metro, employs psychographic segmentation as it specifically targets gym goers who want to stay fit despite their busy working hours.

 While these four main customer classification techniques work in any traditional marketing channel, they are not necessarily effective online.
 A 40-year-old male, tech-savvy internet user, for example, may have the same interests and buying decisions as a 25-year-old female online shopper.
-So, marketing by gender, age and behavior may not hit the right potential customer.
+So, marketing by gender, age, and behavior may not be the most effective strategy in reaching the right potential customer.

 It is also possible that an internet user who belongs to a certain market segment may never become a paying customer, even if your marketing team has sent him or her the right group-specific message.
-And the reason is simple: he or she never buys online and goes into the Web only for social networking.
+And the reason is simple: he or she never buys online and goes online only for social networking.

 Buyer Segmentation in the Digital Arena

-Before we delve deeper into the complexities of digital market segmentation and how it can benefit your business, let’s first look at why ignoring digital segmentation is doing more harm than good.
+Before we delve deeper into the complexities of digital market segmentation and how it can benefit your business, let’s take a realistic approach to why ignoring digital segmentation is doing more harm than good.

-Think about how you as a consumer interact with other brands.
-If you’re like most people, you visit the website, consume great content, and perhaps sign up for their mailing list.
+Think about how you, as a consumer, interact with other brands.
+If you’re like most people, you visit a website, consume great content, and perhaps sign up for their mailing list.
 In the next few days or weeks, you receive newsletters introducing you to their brand and convincing you to buy their products or services.